Zapkid/Vicarius-Selenium-Java-Demo/README.md

 ## Running Tests
 Run `mvn -P Web` to run the Web tests suite.
 Once the browser opens, tests will execute across the Vicarius.io webpages under test, Logs will be recorded to the terminal & test results will be recorded in the `allure-results` folder.
+More test suites can be added to the project by creating new profiles in the `pom.xml` file, and configuring the test suite in a new TestNG xml file.

 ## Vicarius pages tested